-- There are three medications indicated for chronic obesity management in Canada in addition to health behaviour changes: liraglutide (Saxenda®) 3.0 mg, naltrexone/bupropion (Contrave®) in a combination tablet, and orlistat (Xenical®).
-All three medications have been shown to be effective in producing weight loss greater than placebo for a duration of at least one year.
+- There are four medications indicated for long-term obesity management in Canada as adjuncts to health-behaviour changes: liraglutide (Saxenda®), naltrexone/bupropion (Contrave®) in a combination tablet, orlistat (Xenical®) and semaglutide (Wegovy®).
+All four medications are effective in producing clinically significant weight loss and health benefits greater than placebo over a duration of at least one year.

 - Medications that are not approved as pharmacotherapy for obesity management should not be used for this purpose.

-- Pharmacotherapy for weight loss can be used for individuals with BMI ≥ 30 kg/m2 or BMI ≥ 27 kg/m2 with adiposity-related complications, in conjunction with medical nutrition therapy, physical activity and psychological interventions (liraglutide 3.0 mg [Level 2a, Grade B)],1–3 naltrexone/ bupropion combination [Level 2a, Grade B],4 orlistat [Level 2a, Grade B]).5
+- Pharmacotherapy for obesity management can be used for individuals with BMI ≥ 30 kg/m2 or BMI ≥ 27 kg/m2 with adiposity-related complications, in conjunction with medical nutrition therapy, physical activity and/or psychological interventions (semaglutide 2.4 mg weekly [Level 1a Grade A],1 liraglutide 3.0 mg daily [Level 2a, grade B],2-4 naltrexone/ bupropion 16 mg/180 mg BID [Level 2a, Grade B],5 orlistat 120 mg TID [Level 2a, Grade B]).6

-- Pharmacotherapy may be used to maintain weight loss that has been achieved by health behaviour changes, and to prevent weight regain (liraglutide 3.0 mg or orlistat) (Level 2a, Grade B).6
+- Pharmacotherapy may be used to maintain weight loss and to prevent weight regain (liraglutide 3.0 mg daily [Level 2a, Grade B],4 orlistat 120 mg TID [Level 2a, Grade B]).7

-- We recommend pharmacotherapy in conjunction with health behaviour changes for people living with prediabetes and overweight or obesity (BMI > 27kg/m2) to delay or prevent type 2 diabetes.
-(Liraglutide 3.0 mg (Level 2a, Grade B);2, orlistat (Level 2a, Grade B).10
+- Pharmacotherapy for obesity management in conjunction with health-behaviour changes for people living with prediabetes and overweight or obesity (BMI ≥ 27 kg/m2) can be used to delay or prevent type 2 diabetes (T2DM) (liraglutide 3.0 mg daily [Level 2a, Grade B],3 orlistat 120 mg TID [Level 2a, Grade B]).8

-- For people living with overweight or obesity who require pharmacotherapy for other health conditions, we suggest choosing drugs that are not associated with weight gain (Level 4, Grade D, Consensus).
+- For people living with overweight or obesity who require pharmacotherapy for other health conditions, we suggest choosing medications that are not associated with weight gain [Level 4, Grade D, Consensus].

-- There are three medications approved for long-term obesity management in Canada: liraglutide 3.0 mg (Saxenda®), naltrexone/bupropion in a combination tablet (Contrave®) and orlistat (Xenical®).
-These medications can help you to achieve and maintain a 5%–10% weight loss and improve health complications associated with excess weight.
-These medications are approved by Health Canada and have been proven in robust clinical trials to be effective for obesity management.
+- There are four medications approved by Health Canada for long-term obesity management in Canada: liraglutide 3.0 mg (Saxenda®), naltrexone/bupropion in a combination tablet (Contrave®), orlistat (Xenical®) and semaglutide 2.4 mg (Wegovy®).
+These medications can help you to achieve and maintain improvements in weight and health complications associated with excess weight.
+These medications have been proven to be safe and effective for obesity management.